-1 is already pending involving an arbitration agreement.
-2 Reporter's Notes: 3 1.
-Section 5(a) and (b) is based on section 16 of the UAA.
-Its purpose is twofold: (1) that legal actions to a court involving an arbitration matter under the RUAA will be by 4 motion and not by trial and (2) unless the parties otherwise agree, the initial motion filed 5 6 with a court will be served in the same manner as the initiation of a civil action.
-7 2.
-UAA uses the term "application" rather than "motion" throughout the statute 8 but the Style Committee suggested that this term was outmoded and should be replaced by the term "motion."
-Legal actions under both the UAA and the FAA generally are by 9 motion practice and not subject to the delays of a civil trial.
-This system has worked well 10 and the Drafting Committee concluded to retain it.
-In some states there may be different 11 means of initiating arbitration actions, such as filing a petition or a complaint wither 12 instead of or along with a motion, and this section is not intended to alter established 13 14 practice in any particular state.
-15 3.
-Section 5(b) provides for the mechanism by which an initial motion is served upon another party.
-However, it excepts where an action is already pending.
-For 16 instance, if an action for damages in a construction contract dispute has been filed by one 17 18 party and the other party desires to file a motion to compel arbitration of the matter under an arbitration agreement, such motion need not be formally served because the parties 19 already have received formal notice of the lawsuit.
-20 21 SECTION 6.
+2. The UAA uses the term "application" rather than "motion" throughout the statute but the Style Committee suggested that this term was outmoded and should be replaced by the term "motion."
+Legal actions under both the UAA and the FAA generally are by motion practice and not subject to the delays of a civil trial.
+This system has worked well and the Drafting Committee concluded to retain it.
+In some States there may be different means of initiating arbitration actions, such as filing a petition or a complaint, instead of or along with a motion, and this section is not intended to alter established practice in any particular State.

+3. Section 5(b) provides for the mechanism by which an initial motion is served upon another party.
+However, it makes an exception where an action is already pending.
+For instance, if an action for damages in a construction contract dispute has been filed by one party and the other party desires to file a motion to compel arbitration of the matter under an arbitration agreement, such motion need not be formally served because the parties already have received formal notice of the lawsuit.

+SECTION 6.
 VALIDITY OF AGREEMENT TO ARBITRATE.
-22 (a) An agreement contained in a record to submit to arbitration any 23 existing or subsequent controversy arising between or among the parties to the agreement 24 is valid, enforceable, and irrevocable except upon grounds that exist at law or in equity for 25 the revocation of any contract.
-26 (b) Whether an agreement to arbitrate exists or a controversy is subject to 27 an agreement to arbitrate must be decided by a court.

-(c) Whether a condition precedent to arbitrability has been fulfilled and
+- (a) An agreement contained in a record to submit to arbitration any existing or subsequent controversy arising between the parties to the agreement is valid, enforceable, and irrevocable except upon a ground that exists at law or in equity for the revocation of contract. - (b) The court shall decide whether an agreement to arbitrate exists or a controversy is subject to an agreement to arbitrate. - (c) An arbitrator shall decide whether a condition precedent to arbitrability has been fulfilled and whether a contract containing an agreement to arbitrate is enforceable. - (d) If a party to a judicial proceeding challenges the existence of, or claims that a controversy is not subject to, an agreement to arbitrate, the arbitration the court otherwise orders.